An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Abstract

 \section{Abstract}

 Plug-in electric vehicles (EVs) are widely recognized as being highly flexible electric loads that can be pooled and controlled via aggregators to provide low-cost energy and ancillary services to wholesale electricity markets.
 To participate in these markets, an aggregator must encode the aggregate flexibility of the population of EVs under their command as a single polytope that is compliant with existing market rules.
 To this end, we investigate the problem of characterizing the aggregate flexibility set of a heterogeneous population of EVs whose individual flexibility sets are given as convex polytopes in half-space representation.
-As the exact computation of the aggregate flexibility set---the Minkowski sum of the individual flexibility sets---is known to be intractable, we study the problems of computing maximum-volume inner approximations and minimum-volume outer approximations to the aggregate flexibility set by optimizing over affine transformations of a given convex polytope in half-space representation.
+As the exact computation of the aggregate flexibility set---the Minkowski sum of the individual flexibility sets---is known to be intractable, we study the problem of computing maximum-volume inner approximations to the aggregate flexibility set by optimizing over affine transformations of a given convex polytope in half-space representation.
 We show how to conservatively approximate these set containment problems as linear programs that scale polynomially with the number and dimension of the individual flexibility sets.
-The class of approximations methods provided in this paper generalizes existing methods from the literature.
-We illustrate the improvement in approximation accuracy achievable by our methods with numerical experiments.
+The inner approximation methods provided in this paper generalize and improve upon existing methods from the literature.
+We illustrate the improvement in approximation accuracy and performance achievable by our methods with numerical experiments.